cobalthq/cobalt-product-public-docs/layouts/shortcodes/attestation-letter.md

-A one-page report that you can share with external stakeholders such as prospects or customers.
-We base the letter on our [Executive Summary](/platform-deep-dive/pentests/reports/report-contents/#executive-summary).
+A one-page report based on our [Executive Summary](/platform-deep-dive/pentests/reports/report-contents/#executive-summary).
+Suitable for external stakeholders.